organisciak/dissertation/document/1_intro.md

 However, humans have predictable and unpredictable biases that make it difficult to systematically adopt their contributions in an information system.
 How do we control and interpret qualitative user contributions in an inherently quantitative system?
-This study looks at the effect of cognitive biases on crowdsourcing in information retrieval and how they affect the product of human contributions.
+This study looks at the effect of human error on crowdsourcing in information retrieval and how they affect the product of human contributions.

 ### Specific Research Question

-Specifically: can variance in _descriptive crowdsourcing_ be accounted for, either at the time of data collection or afterward, in a manner that maximizes the information gain for information retrieval?
+Specifically: can low variance in _descriptive crowdsourcing_ be accounted for, either at the time of data collection or afterward, in a manner that maximizes the intercoder reliability of contributions and subsequently the usefulness for information retrieval?

 ### Hypothesis